fuentej/CrewChief/LESSONS_LEARNED.md

 - Remove markdown in initial extraction (happy path)
 - **Also** remove markdown in error handling (when initial parsing fails)
 - This ensures both paths work with clean JSON
+- Handle markdown in both direct JSON responses and fallback requests

-### 3. Intelligent Truncation
+### 3. Intelligent Truncation Recovery
 - Detect unterminated strings (odd quote count)
+- Detect keys with missing values (e.g., `"key":` with no value)
-- Backtrack to the last complete value
+- Backtrack to the last complete value in nested structures
 - Remove trailing commas that would make arrays/objects invalid
 - Preserve structure integrity

-### 4. Closure Validation
+### 4. Multiple Repair Strategies
-- Try multiple closure orders (brackets-first vs braces-first)
+- Try different closure orders (brackets-first vs braces-first)
+- Detect and fill missing required fields with empty array defaults
+- Add missing fields when Pydantic validation reports them as missing
-- Validate each attempt with the actual Pydantic schema
+- Validate each repair attempt with the actual schema

-- Only accept closures that pass validation
+### 5. Fallback Field Requests
+- When critical fields are empty after repair, make separate targeted requests
+- Request only the missing field (e.g., "Generate only a JSON array of...")
+- This ensures complete responses even if initial request truncates
+- Gracefully handle markdown-wrapped responses in fallback requests

-### 5. Graceful Degradation
+### 6. Graceful Degradation
 - Maintain detailed error messages with both the original and fixed JSON
 - Show character counts and sample content for debugging
 - Allow the app to continue even with incomplete responses
+- Use empty arrays/objects as defaults when repair fails

 ## Code Architecture Improvements